godspeedsystems/gs-documentation/docs/workflows/overview.md

 ```

 ### Tasks and Attributes within a task
 The `tasks` attribute is used to define a list of tasks or steps that need to be performed within a workflow or automation process.
 Each task is typically represented as a separate item in the list, and they are executed sequentially or in parallel, depending on the workflow's configuration.
-The `tasks` attribute helps organize and specify the specific actions or operations that need to be carried out as part of the workflow, making it a crucial component for defining the workflow's logic and behavior.
+The `tasks` attribute plays a vital role in structuring and specifying the precise actions or operations required within the workflow.
+This attribute is essential for defining the workflow's logic and behavior.
 - **id** - This is essential for improved logging visibility and is a mandatory requirement for each task.
 Furthermore, it plays a crucial role in accessing the output of the task in subsequent tasks through the 'outputs.{task_id}' path, as demonstrated in the example-2 above.

 - **description** - In this field, we can provide a detailed description of what the workflows actually accomplish.